ravelantunes/CarND-LaneLines-P1/README.md

 #### Challenge

 I was able to get decent results very quickly while working with the main 2 videos.
 However, my initial approach had poor performance on the challenge video.
 The issues were:
-- The patch of the road that is gray didn't provide enough contrast for the yellow lines to be detected
+- The patch of the road that is gray didn't provide enough contrast for the yellow lines to be detected.
 - Some cars on the opposite side of the road would sometimes be identified as spots or lines.
 - After the gray patch of the road, there were a few lines under the tree shade that didn't had bad contrast.